 After this, we are now in the possession of the truism that a description (of the universe) implies one who describes it (observes it).

-But it is not true that a describer necessarily affects what is described.
+It is not true that a describer necessarily affects what they describe.

 Von Foerster’s reference to Heisenberg’s uncertainty principle applies to observations of micro-scale sub-atomic particles.

 It is not generally applicable to macro-scale objects and social phenomena.